Indianapolis Motor Speedway

 The Indianapolis Motor Speedway is a motor racing circuit located in Speedway, Indiana, United States, an enclave suburb of Indianapolis, Indiana.
 It is the home of the Indianapolis 500 and the Brickyard 400, and formerly the home of the United States Grand Prix and the Indianapolis motorcycle Grand Prix.
-It is located 6 mi west of Downtown Indianapolis.
+It is located 6 miles west of Downtown Indianapolis.

 Constructed in 1909, it is the second purpose-built, banked oval racing circuit after Brooklands and the first to be called a 'speedway'.
 It was the brainchild of entrepreneur Carl G. Fisher, who envisioned a proving ground for the budding automobile industry.
 It is the third-oldest permanent automobile race track in the world, behind Brooklands and the Milwaukee Mile.
 With a permanent seating capacity of 257,325, it is the highest-capacity sports venue in the world.

 The track is a 2.500 mi rectangular oval with dimensions that have remained essentially unchanged since its construction.
 It has two 0.625 mi straightaways, four geometrically identical 0.250 mi turns, connected by two 0.125 mi short straightaways, termed "short chutes", between turns 1 and 2, and between turns 3 and 4.
 The turns have 9°12' banking, considered relatively flat by American standards.

 A modern, FIA Grade One infield road course was completed in 2000, incorporating part of the oval, including the main stretch and the southwest turn, measuring 2.605 mi.
 In 2008, and again in 2014, the road course layout was modified to accommodate motorcycle racing, as well as to improve competition.
 Altogether, the current grounds have expanded from an original 320 acre on which the speedway was first built to cover an area of over 559 acre.
 Placed on the National Register of Historic Places in 1975 and designated a National Historic Landmark in 1987, it is the only such site to be affiliated with automotive racing history.